zosmak/my-lonely-project/README.md

-# react-webpack-boilerplate
+# my-lonely-project
-Simple and minimal webpack and react boilerplate.
+Small personal project using my webpack and react boilerplate.